-Before we move to learn about Oedipus and the Sphinx, let us first know a little about the artist who created it.
-Gustave Moreau was born on 6 April 1926 in Paris, belonging to the Symbolism period.
+Gustave Moreau painted the terrific composition, Oedipus and The Sphinx.
+Born on 6 April 1826 in Paris, the artist belonged to the Symbolism period.
 Through his biblical character, he demonstrated the religious and mythological subjects with symbolism and eroticism, which we will learn about in later sections.
-Other than this, the development in Moreau's artwork was from his master, Theodore Chasseriau.
+Other than this, the development in Moreau’s artwork was from his master, Theodore Chasseriau.

 During his early Salon exhibitions, he had mild success, while with Oedipus and the Sphinx in 1864, he had his first notable success.
 His paintings progress from relatively simple scenes to an ever-increasing amount of detail.
 One more noteworthy point is that Moreau has far more unfinished works than finished ones because he reworked his canvases frequently.
 Throughout his life, he lived near solitude and dedicated himself entirely to his work.
 He taught at the Ecole des Beaux-Arts from 1891 until his death, where Matisse and Rouault were among his students.
 Moreau’s work is largely preserved.

 The painting dates back to the year 1864.

 Returning to the pages of History, we understand that Gustave consistently portrayed himself as a defender of idealist values.
 In the 1860s, Oedipus and the Sphinx marked the beginning of his mature career.
 The 1864 artwork stood for a combative statement of his idealist ethic and aesthetic values.